Getting Started with Kavi Software

 • Crafting the category structure for profiles and catalog items

-• Responding to questions and problems encountered by administrators
+• Responding to questions and problems encountered by your organization's administrators

-• Maintaining the web site's technical integrity and keeping all software up-to-date
+• Maintaining your website's technical integrity and keeping all software up-to-date

 • Monitoring and reporting on system performance